-This course is designed to provide opportunities to apply the knowledge acquired in Nursing Concepts II to provide safe and quality care to culturally diverse acute unstable adult clients in hospitals.
-The course also provides for the application of knowledge in community, leadership, and role development.
-Simulation is utilized in addition to clinical experiences in this course.
+This course is designed to provide opportunities to apply the knowledge acquired in Nursing Concepts I, to provide safe and quality care to culturally diverse acute unstable adult clients in hospitals.
+Advanced Pharmacology is introduced with an emphasis placed on generic names, therapeutic actions, indications/uses, side effects, adverse reactions, and nursing implications of medication administration.